rudderlabs/rudderstack-helm/README.md

 This removes all the components created by this chart.

-## Open source Control Plane
+## Open-source Control Plane

- If you are using open source config-generator UI, you need to set the parameter controlPlaneJSON to true in values.yaml file.
-Export workspace-config from the config-generator and copy/paste the contents into workspaceConfig.json file.
+If you are using open-source config-generator UI, you need to set the parameter `controlPlaneJSON` to `true` in the `values.yaml` file.
+Export workspace-config from the config-generator and copy/paste the contents into the `workspaceConfig.json` file.

 ```bash
 $ helm install my-release ./ --set backend.controlPlaneJSON=true
  ```

 ## GCP

- If you are using google cloud storage or google big query for following cases, you have to replace the contents of the file [rudder-google-application-credentials.json](rudder-google-application-credentials.json) with your service account.
+If you are using Google Cloud Storage or Google BigQuery for the following cases, you have to replace the contents of the file [rudder-google-application-credentials.json](rudder-google-application-credentials.json) with your service account:

  - GCS as a destination
  - GCS for dumping jobs
- - Big Query as a warehouse destination.
+ - BigQuery as a warehouse destination.

 ## Configuration